yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 +----++----++----++----++----++----++----++----+    +----++----++----++----++----++----++----++----+
 ```

-Now, all we need to do is adjust the code that recursively builds the tree to build our wide nodes,
-and adjust the code that tests a ray against an axis-aligned box to test against 8 of them at a
+To properly SIMD-ify these, we just need to make sure everything is aligned properly.
+The final
-time.
-The final version of the NodeX8 sturcture will look like this:
+version of the NodeX8 sturcture will look like this:

 ```
 AABoxPackx8 :: struct {
-    min: Vec3x8;
+    min: Vec3x8;   #align 64
     max: Vec3x8;
 }